KFIZ (AM): Changes in ownership

-In March 1941, with the implementation of the North American Regional Broadcasting Agreement, KFIZ moved to its current frequency of 1450 kHz, and in the mid-1940s the station increased transmitter power to 250 watts.
-The KFIZ Broadcasting Company acquired the station in May 1946 and owned the station through the early 1960s.
+Ownership was changed in 1929 to the Reporter Printing Company, and in 1931 the station moved to studios on the second floor of the Reporter Building at 18 West First Street.
+In March 1941, with the implementation of the North American Regional Broadcasting Agreement (NARBA), KFIZ moved to its current frequency of 1450 kHz.
+In the mid-1940s the station increased transmitter power to 250 watts.